Support for mature students

 Get help with finance, funding, and adjusting to university life if you are a mature student.

-Most issues that are faced by mature students are similar to those faced by the rest of the student population, so its important not to worry that you're at a particular disadvantage.
+Most issues that are faced by mature students are similar to those faced by the rest of the student population.

 Learning at university